lvtlover/dwap/README.md

-# DWAP is Decentralized Web Application
+# DWAP is Decentralised Web Application
-A new form of application that is Decentralized, Cross Platform and Self Hosted
+A new form of application that is Decentralised, Cross Platform and Self Hosted

 * Decentralized - DWAP reprents web application that is distributed in the form of a file.
 People could use any existing way to get it, from P2P network, Cloud disk like Dropbox or even as an attachment of email.
 No single centrol point to block it.